Kalvino/transactions/README.md

 NOTE: Admin account gets all the system transactions while customer account can only get related transactions
 # Test Coverage
-Coverage report generated for RSpec to /bank/coverage. open /fx_transactions/coverage/index.html on your browser
+Coverage report generated for RSpec to /fx_transactions/coverage. open /fx_transactions/coverage/index.html on your browser.